Cognigy/Documentation/docs/en/docs/ai/handover-providers/chatwoot-handover.md

 You need to configure the webhook **Inbox** for incoming messages.

-- Click on **"Inboxes"** in the main menu on the Chatwoot homepage
+- Click on **Inboxes** in the main menu on the Chatwoot homepage

-- Click on **"Add Inbox"** to start the Inbox creation and configuration procedure
+- Click on **Add Inbox** to start the Inbox creation and configuration procedure

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/endpoints/images/e18890e-Inbox_Create_API_Channel_edit.PNG" width="100%" />